Judge Allows Bolton Memoir To Proceed, Despite Trump Administration Objection

 "Bolton broke the law and has been called out and rebuked for so doing, with a really big price to pay," the president said.
 "He likes dropping bombs on people, and killing them.
 Now he will have bombs dropped on him!"

-In a statement, Bolton's legal team said it welcomed the judge's decision "denying the Government's attempt to suppress" publication of the book.
+"This was Bolton's bet: If he is right and the book does not contain classified information, he keeps the upside mentioned above; but if he is wrong, he stands to lose his profits from the book deal, exposes himself to criminal liability, and imperils national security," the judge added.
+"Bolton was wrong."

-"We respectfully take issue, however, with the Court's preliminary conclusion at this early stage of the case that Ambassador Bolton did not comply fully with his contractual prepublication obligation to the Government, and the case will now proceed to development of the full record on that issue," according to the statement.
+Bolton's legal team said Saturday that it welcomed the decision — but took issue with the judge's preliminary finding that Bolton didn't comply with the government's prepublication review.

-"The full story of these events has yet to be told — but it will be."
+"The full story of these events has yet to be told," attorney Charles J. Cooper said in a statement, "but it will be."

 Trump hired the George W. Bush administration veteran as his third national security adviser in 2018.
 But the two men clashed repeatedly over foreign policy and split in a flurry of acrimony last fall.
 Trump says he fired Bolton; Bolton says he offered to resign first.